Krull ring: The divisor class group of a Krull ring

 (the above sum is finite since every $x\in \mathfrak p$ is contained in at most finitely many elements of $P(B)$).

 Let extend the application $j$ by linearity to a linear application $D(A)\to D(B)$.

 One can now ask in what cases $j$ induces a morphism $\bar j:C(A)\to C(B)$.
 This leads to several results.
 For example, the following generalizes a theorem of Gauss:

 The application $\bar j:C(A)\to C(A[X])$ is bijective.
 In particular, if $A$ is a unique factorization domain, then so is $A[X]$.

-The divisor class group of a Krull rings are also used to setup powerful descent methods, and in particular the Galoisian descent.
+The divisor class group of a Krull rings are also used to set up powerful descent methods, and in particular the Galoisian descent.

 Cartier divisor

 A Cartier divisor of a Krull ring is a locally principal (Weil) divisor.
 The Cartier divisors form a subgroup of the group of divisors containing the principal divisors.
 The quotient of the Cartier divisors by the principal divisors is a subgroup of the divisor class group, isomorphic to the Picard group of invertible sheaves on Spec(A).

 Example: in the ring k[x,y,z]/(xy–z2) the divisor class group has order 2, generated by the divisor y=z, but the Picard subgroup is the trivial group.